xBrite/flyingcloud/docs/configuration.rst

     # Clean up APT when done.
     RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

-This Docker layer installs salt and some debugging tools.
+This Docker layer installs Salt and some debugging tools.

 Telling Salt to Fail Hard
 -------------------------

 Note the line of the file
 ``RUN echo "failhard: True" >> /etc/salt/minion``.
 This is very important.
-It tells salt to fail the build if any salt states failed.
+It tells SaltStack to fail the build if any Salt states failed.

 **You will need this line (or its equivalent) in all your base layers.**